Uwe Rösler: Lillestrøm

 In July 2002, Rösler signed for Norwegian club Lillestrøm.
 He played 11 matches and scored 10 goals for the Canaries in the latter part of the 2002 season.

-After the first match of the season in 2003, in which he was the match winner in a 1–0 win over Bodø/Glimt, Rösler was diagnosed with cancer when x-rays discovered a tumour in his chest, and had to put an end to his playing career.
+After the first match of the season in 2003, in which he scored the match winner in a 1–0 defeat of Bodø/Glimt, Rösler was diagnosed with cancer, when x-rays discovered a tumour in his chest, and had to put an end to his playing career.
 After chemotherapy, he made a full recovery.
-While in remission he obtained his coaching badges, to enable him to continue working in football.
+While in remission, Rösler obtained his coaching badges, enabling him to continue working in football.

 International career

 Rösler made his debut for East Germany on 26 January 1990 in a 2–1 win over Kuwait.
-He appeared in the team's final match against Belgium on 12 September 1990, 21 days before German reunification.
+He appeared in the team's final match against Belgium on 12 September 1990, 21 days before the German reunification.
 Overall, Rösler was capped five times, scoring no goals.
 He also represented East Germany U21s at international level.